pamelagilmour/codeProblemPractice/README.md

 ## Log

+Note: @ HackerRank, start with Tutorials > 10 Days of Javascript.

 Day 1: Set up Repo for project, folders for hackerrank, and codewars.
 Started on formatting.
 For Tomorrow, style: Change the spacing of the page For Tomorrow, scripts: Get '10 Days of JS' in HackerRank, Complete 'Day 1' (don't put it on the page yet)